 - Fun days – organising a local fun day can be a good way to raise money and also make your cause better known.
 They can bring together communities by offering activities that they can take part in together.
-There are a number of things you will need to consider, for example you may need to apply for temporary licences, for more information view our Community Event Toolkit page.
+There are a number of things you will need to consider, for example you may need to apply for temporary licences, for more information view our View more information about applying for temporary licences on our Community Event Toolkit page.

 - Raffles – raffles held at events do not require a licence, however they must only be promoted to raise funds for a good cause and not for commercial or individual gain.
 All tickets must be sold at the venue during the course of the event with the draw being held at the event or after it has finished.
 No more than £100 can be deducted from the income of ticket sales for expenses and no more than £500 for prizes.
-More information can be found at the Gambling Commission website.
+Visit the Gambling Commission website for more information on fundraising with lotteries or raffels at events.
 If you plan to run a raffle outside of an event you will need to get a small society lottery licence, this costs £40 for the first year and £20 a year thereafter.
 The Local Authority issue these licences.
-You can apply for the licence here
+View information on the Gambling Act 2005 to apply for the licence

 - Casino, poker, bingo or racing nights – can be run without a licence providing they are non-commercial, not for private gain and proceeds are donated to a good cause.
 Games must be equal chance, meaning that the chances are equally favourable to all participants (in the case of race nights this means there must be no information on odds or form).
 Money is raised by charging an entrance fee, participation fee, or through other payments related to the gaming.
 The maximum amount that a player may be charged is £8 per day (this includes entrance or participation fees, stakes and any other payments in relation to the gaming).
 The total amount paid out in prizes across all players must be below £600.
 The costs incurred by providing the prizes can be deducted from the proceeds.
-More information can be found at the Gambling Commission website.
-If you think you are planning an event which requires a licence please contact the Public Protection team for further advice.
+Visit the Gambling Commission website for more information on fundraising with lotteries or raffels at events.
+If you think you are planning an event which requires a licence view information on how to contact the Public Protection team for further advice.

 - Selling things the group has made – you may have lots of assets already within your group that you can utilise, for example if you are a craft group members might make things that could be sold at local craft fairs and events.